eifzed/eifzed/README.md

 I am currently working on an exciting personal project—a smart AI assistant that transforms your documents into interactive conversations using RAG (Retrieval-Augmented Generation).

-You can check out the website here: https://docuchat-eight.vercel.app.
+You can check out the website here: https://docuchat-eight.vercel.app

-And the github repo:
+github repo:
 Backend: https://github.com/eifzed/rag
 Frontend: https://github.com/eifzed/rag-fe